Fall 2017 – Assistant Professor of Philosophy, American University

 - “Nonhuman Animals Are Morally Responsible,” American Philosophical Quarterly.
 Forthcoming.

 - “Good Moral Judgment and Decision-Making Without Deliberation,” Southern Journal of Philosophy.
-Forthcoming.
+April 2017.

 WORKS IN PROGRESS